Explore Uganda's Wildlife Paradise

 When to Visit Uganda

-• Ideal Weather for Sightseeing: Dry seasons (June-September, December-February) are perfect for sightseeing, with less rainfall and easier wildlife viewing.
+Dry seasons June-September, December-February are perfect for sightseeing, with less rainfall and easier wildlife viewing.
+Pro tip: gorilla trekking is best during dry seasons!

-Festivals, Events & Holidays
+🎭 Festivals, Events & Holidays

-• Martyrs’ Day (June 3rd): Commemorates Christian martyrs with events at the Namugongo Shrine.
+June 3rd Martyrs' Day - Commemorates Christian martyrs with events at the Namugongo Shrine

 Choose the time of your visit based on your priorities: affordable travel, enjoyable weather, or experiencing vibrant cultural events.
-Pro tip: gorilla trekking is best during dry seasons!
+For cost-effective travel, consider the shoulder months at the start or end of the dry season.

 General Travel Tips

-• 🛡️ Travel Advisories & Safety Tips: Check travel advisories, stay informed, and take health precautions like vaccinations and malaria prevention.
+Check travel advisories, stay informed, and take health precautions like vaccinations and malaria prevention.

-• 🔒 Security: Be vigilant especially in urban areas, avoid night travel, and be aware of local customs.
+Be vigilant especially in urban areas, avoid night travel, and be aware of local customs.

-• 🦁 Wildlife and Parks: Follow guidelines in national parks, carry insect repellent, and stay hydrated.
+Follow guidelines in national parks, carry insect repellent, and stay hydrated.

-• 🩺 Travel Insurance: Ensure you have comprehensive travel insurance.
+Ensure you have comprehensive travel insurance.

-• ⚠️ Regions to Be Cautious: Exercise caution near border areas and in the Karamoja region.
+Exercise caution near border areas and in the Karamoja region.

-• 💼 General Tips: Carry cash, use registered transport, get a local SIM card, and respect local culture.
+Carry cash, use registered transport, get a local SIM card, and respect local culture.

 One Week Itinerary